TECHNICAL WHITE PAPER

 mdd-engine compile graphs/auth.mmd --out build/auth.ir.json

-mdd-engine bundle build/auth.ir.json --out dist/auth.mddbundle
+mdd-engine bundle build/auth.ir.json --verification build/auth.verification.json --semantic-index build/auth-semantic-index.json --out dist/auth.mddbundle

 mdd-engine sign dist/auth.mddbundle --cert dist/auth.mddcert